open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - `quantile` label is used to identify quantile points in summary metrics.
 - `__name__` is used to identify the metric name of the data point.
 - `__metrics_path__` is ignored in OTLP.

+Additionally, in Prometheus metric labels must match the following regex: `[a-zA-Z_:]([a-zA-Z0-9_:])*`.
+Metrics from OpenTelemetry with unsupported Attribute names should replace invalid characters with the `_` character.
+This may cause ambiguity in scenarios where mulitple similar-named attributes share invalid characters at the same location.
+This is considered  an unsupported case, and is highly unlikely.

 ### Prometheus Metric points to OTLP